smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 #### Compilation for AGL

-Compilation for AGL required preinstalled AGL SDK in developers platfrom.
+Compilation for AGL required pre-installed AGL SDK on the developer platform.
-Compilation for AGL is not cross platform compilaiton, but specific versions of libraries should be guaranteed.
+Compilation for AGL is not cross platform compilation, but specific versions of libraries should be guaranteed.

 SDL will contains Docker file with environment ready for compilation for **AGL Flounder 6.0.2**.
-Default command of this docekr file will be `cmake && make install` commands that will compile sdl code.
+Default command for this Docker file will be `cmake && make install` commands that will compile SDL Core code.
-Before runing compilation in container developer should specify source directory of sdl code.
+Before running compilation in container developer should specify source directory of SDL Core code.

-So compilation of SDL code for AGL will be done with docker file
+Compilation of SDL code for AGL will be done by using docker file.
 ```
 $ docker build -t agl_compile .
 $ docker run -v <sdl_core>:/home/developer/sdl agl_compile
 ```
-Then all binaries and libraries required for running SDL on AGL will be in `<sdl_core>/build/bin`
+Then all binaries and libraries, which are required for running SDL Core on the AGL platform will be stored in `<sdl_core>/build/bin`

 ### SDL runtime dependencies

 SDL has the following runtime dependencies:
- - libpthread
+ - libpthread;
- - libdl
+ - libdl;
- - libcrypto.so
+ - libcrypto.so;
- - libssl.so
+ - libssl.so;
- - libcrypt.so
+ - libcrypt.so;
- - libstdc++.so
+ - libstdc++.so;
- - libc.so
+ - libc.so;
- - libgcc_s.so
+ - libgcc_s.so;
- - libudev.so
+ - libudev.so;
- - libsqlite3.so
+ - libsqlite3.so;
- - librt.so
+ - librt.so.

-These libraries should be ported and pre-installed on the target platform before running SDL.
+These libraries should be ported and pre-installed on the distributed target platform before running SDL.

 #### Modification in Utils component